social-web-foundation/places.pub/README.md

 # places.pub

-This is the source code for [places.pub](https://places.pub), a service that makes OpenStreetMap geographical data available as ActivityPub objects.
+[places.pub](https://places.pub) is a service that makes OpenStreetMap geographical data available as [ActivityPub](https://activitypub.rocks/) objects.

 ## Install

 Most developers can use the live web service at [places.pub](https://places.pub) without installing any software.

-If you want to run your own instance, you need to use Google Cloud Run functions or a compatible service (if those exist).
+If you want to run your own instance, you need to use [Google Cloud Run functions](https://cloud.google.com/run) or a compatible service (if those exist).
 We'd love to have mirrors, especially managed by other non-profit organizations and hosted on other cloud providers.
 Please let us know if you do this!

 ## Usage